The Commission cannot provide legal advice. The Commission can only provide general information about the application process.

 There are community legal centres in each state and territory.
 The National Association of Community Legal Centres Inc (NACLC) legal help page can help with finding the nearest community legal centre.
 Please note that the NACLC does not itself offer legal advice.

-The Fair Work Commission is currently overseeing a pilot program offering free legal assistance to applicants seeking employment law advice in Melbourne and Sydney.
-Job Watch and Springvale Monash Legal Service in Melbourne, and Legal Aid NSW and Marrickville Legal Centre in Sydney, have joined with the Fair Work Commission in this pilot program.
+The Fair Work Commission is currently overseeing a pilot program offering free legal assistance to applicants seeking employment law advice in Melbourne, Sydney and Brisbane.
+Job Watch and Springvale Monash Legal Service in Melbourne, Legal Aid NSW and Marrickville Legal Centre in Sydney, and Legal Aid Queensland have joined with the Fair Work Commission in this pilot program.

-Qualified lawyers employed by these organisations will provide their services free of charge to self-represented or unrepresented applicants seeking guidance with unfair dismissal or general protections matters.
+Qualified lawyers employed by these organisations provide their services free of charge to self-represented or unrepresented applicants seeking guidance with unfair dismissal, general protections and other employment-related matters.

 The service is facilitated by the Commission and its staff will schedule appointments for clients to meet with a lawyer as follows: